cbecraft1184/teams-meeting-minutes-prod/COMMERCIAL_DEMO_DEPLOYMENT.md

 ## Purpose

-This guide provides step-by-step instructions to deploy the Teams Meeting Minutes system to **Azure Commercial** for demonstration purposes.
-This deployment will showcase the system's capabilities before proceeding with Azure Government deployment for NAVY ERP.
+This guide provides step-by-step instructions to deploy the Teams Meeting Minutes system to **Azure Commercial** for demonstration and production use.

 **Target Audience:** Azure administrators, deployment engineers
 **Prerequisites:** Basic Azure and Teams administration knowledge